gamedevsimplified/docs/src/guides/add-item-weight.md

 ---
 order: 700
-title: Add Item weight 🚧
+title: Add Item weight
 ---

-{{include "snippets/wip"}}

 !!!
 This setup uses the `Basic` template as an example.
-If you're using a cloned template, apply the same steps to your version instead.
+If you're using another template, apply the same steps to your version instead.
 !!!

+If your game uses an *Encumbrance* system where item weight matters, you can extend a template to support it.

 ### 1. Extend ItemBase

+Add a `Weight` field to `ItemBase`.

 ```cs #4 ItemBase.cs
 public class ItemBase : GDS.Core.ItemBase {